cisagov/development-guide/project_setup/README.md

 ## Create and publish the GitHub repository ##

-Once the `skeleton` tool has run, the next step is to publish to a GitHub remote repository.
+Once the `gh CLI extension` tool has run, the next step is to publish to a GitHub remote repository.

 To publish your new repository on GitHub, the remote must already exist.